theryeguy92/Foundations-of-Machine-Learning/README.md

 From the research above, the company is loosing money either way when a cruse ship sinks.
 Regardless, there will be legal, and compensation cost.
 With that said, the best case scenario is having all passengers survive the ship, lowering compensation cost.

 A description for the False Positive and False Negative rate have been given above.
-For further clarification for the reader, below are simple definitions that are being used in this project.
+For further clarification, below are simple definitions that are being used in this project.

 - True Positive: A passenger who survived.
   - This would be the best-case scenario for all groups involved.
 Indeed there is a cost associated, however ensuring the survivability will leave less financial and legal headache to deal with the distaster.